 What we have to do as an industry, and this is where I think Semtech's role is crucial, is to make the process of developing an application to track a vehicle or a cow as simple as it is to develop the applications which drove the smartphone app revolution.
 That's partly about time to value, but it's also partly recognizing the nature of the developer community and supporting their needs to make it even easier to develop LoRa-based solutions.

-Connect with Semtech’s LoRa Technology experts in the LoRa Community™, an online forum for IoT developers to get support, gain access to exclusive content, shop the LoRa Community Catalog, and
+Connect with Semtech’s LoRa Technology experts in the LoRa Developer Portal, an online forum for IoT developers to get support, gain access to exclusive content, and shop the LoRa products and services catalog.

 Semtech, the Semtech logo, LoRa, and LoRaWAN are registered trademarks or service marks of Semtech Corporation or its affiliates.